 Our kindergartners begin attending worship with their families during one of the service times and participate in a Sunday morning small group, also known as, Bible Fellowship Groups (BFGs), during the other hour.
 Each fall, just prior to the start of the school year, we host a special "Camp Big Enough" to offer tips to help in this time of transition and to celebrate this milestone with our incoming kindergartners and their families.

 Volunteers are available to assist you in signing in to our secure check-in system and in getting your child settled in their class.
-For more information, contact Marita Richards, our Preschool Ministries Assistant.
+For more information, contact Jule Rook, our Preschool Ministries Assistant.

 Children in grades 1-6 enjoy worship with their families for one hour and participating in a Sunday morning small group, also known as, Bible Fellowship Groups (BFGs), during the other hour.
 During BFG, children are divided into small groups according to grade level where they have fun learning a Bible lesson, engage in a time of discussion and enjoy an activity designed to reinforce what they are learning.